CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

 Sometimes, the object you are trying to select just won't seem to activate.

-If you have pressed V to enter the Move Tool, and you are clicking on a shape but nothing happens, it is probably either locked or within a group.
+If you are sure you have pressed V to enter the Move Tool, and you are clicking on a shape but nothing happens, it is probably either locked or within a group.
 You need to double click on groups to enter further within the structure so that you can then click on individual components.

 ### Vector Fill Problems
 - Ensure objects have proper fill, not just strokes